MeltMyMind/Preprocessor/README.md

 ## Bugs

-I'm sure yu will still encounter many bugs.
+I'm sure you will still encounter many bugs.
 Feel free to report them so I can steadily improve the PreProHelper.